jaewon0225/HandTracking-and-ASL-Recognition/README.md

 In this project I use mediapipe to extract landmarks from hand images and use them to train a KNN model to recognize American Sign Language alphabets.
 Models were trained with 400 hand LM for each alphabet, space, and delete and achieved an accuracy of 0.968 when tested against 100 hand LM position for each alphabet.

+KNN was chosen for this project since it's relatively easy to set up and train and easy to add new data as it comes in.
+Multiple approaches can be taken to this problem, I might try CNN later just to show a different approach.

 One issue with this implementation is that the model does not have any mechanism to counteract tilts in the videoframe, resulting in the it being quite sensitive to hand orientation.
-One future improvement may be rotating the frame to compensate for wrist/camera angles
+One future improvement may be rotating the frame to compensate for wrist/camera angles.

 Thank you for visiting my project!